⚒️Escrow Design

 • Description → why the escrow exists

-• Milestones → what must be completed to unlock funds
+• Milestones → Action that must be completed to unlock funds

 • Amount & Fees → how much is locked, how much the platform earns